wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 * AWS Lambda Functions
 * nodejs

-{% include important.html content= "The deprecated integrations in the list above will reach **end-of-life** on January, XX, 2024 and will be removed from the product.
+{% include important.html content= "The deprecated integrations in the list above will reach **end-of-life** in January, 2024 and will be removed from the product.
 If you are using any of these integrations and need assistance, reach out to our [Technical Support team](wavefront_support_feedback.html)." %}

 We made improvements to the following integrations in October 2023: